xdfy/draft-defoy-moq-relay-network-handling/rev-02/draft-defoy-moq-relay-network-handling-02.md

 - When 3gpp-xr bit 0 or 1 is set, the following fields are present in every object.
    - E (1)
    - D (1)
+   - PSI (4)
    - PSSN (10)
    - PSN (6)
+- When 3gpp-xr bit 1 is set, the following fields are present in some objects.
+   - BSize (size TBD)
+   - TTNB (size TBD)
 - When 3gpp-xr bit 0 or 1 is set, and 3gpp-xr-options bit 0 is set, the following fields are present in some objects.
    - PSSize (24)
    - NPDS (16)
-- When 3gpp-xr bit 1 is set, the following fields are present in some objects.
-   - BSize (size TBD)
-   - TTNB (size TBD)

-PSI is not included and can be derived from the publisher's priority field of the MOQT object metadata.

 ### XR Metadata in MOQT Streams